a2zarslaan/a2zarslaan/README.md

 - 🌱 **I’m currently learning:** more about Advanced Data Structures, Redux, Typescript, and testing with React.

-- 👯 **I’m looking to collaborate on:** Small fun projects that solve actual problems.
+- 👯 **I’m looking to collaborate on:** small fun projects that solve actual problems.
 Also open to collaborate on research in Mixed Reality or Human-Machine Interaction space.

 - 💬 **Ask me about:** my past projects and potential collaboration opportunities.